 - a.
-Improve pedestrian street lighting with a plan that addresses safety, identity and convenient access.
-Consider opportunities for buildingmounted lighting to supplement street lighting. - b.
-Encourage transparent retail storefronts. - c.
-At nonresidential uses, a setback of up to 10 feet may be provided to accommodate outdoor dining or other active programming. - d.
-Encourage compact front gardens along residential building frontage on streets other than Massachusetts Avenue and Main Street to introduce attractive plantings, express the square's diversity, and help balance the goals of active street edges and residential privacy.
-These gardens should be 5 to 10 feet deep from sidewalk to principal facade line. - Incorporate stoops or other entrances to ground level units wherever possible. - Semi-private outdoor seating/patio areas may be permitted. - Providing accessible routes to ground floor housing is strongly encouraged, by using a ramp and continuous plinth where the ground floor is raised above sidewalk elevation. - Utilize fences, plantings and/or other elements to provide appropriate privacy to ground floors located at sidewalk level. - Fences between garden and sidewalk areas should not be excessively tall and should incorporate significant visual transparency.
+Encourage compact front gardens designed to fit the particular setting.
+These gardens may be as much as 5 to 10 feet deep. - b.
+Incorporate stoops or other entrances to ground level units wherever possible. - c.
+Semi-private outdoor seating/patio areas may be permitted. - d.
+Provide accessible routes to ground floor housing by using a ramp and continuous plinth where the ground floor is raised above sidewalk elevation. - e.
+Utilize fences, plantings and other elements to provide appropriate privacy to ground floors located at sidewalk level. - f.
+Fences between garden and sidewalk areas should not be excessively tall and should incorporate significant visual transparency.